elinck/hyRAD/tutorial.md

 Other conversions are similarly simple.

 ## Authorship
 [Ethan Linck](https://github.com/elinck/) and [Zach Hanna](https://github.com/calacademy-research) cobbled together this pipeline from a number of different tools.
 The QB3 denovoTargetCapture wrapper scripts were written by Ke Bi, Sonal Singhal, and Tyler Linderoth.
 Pyrad was written by Deren Eaton.
-Ethan Linck wrote this tutorial and converted it to markdown.
+Authorship for samtools, vcftools, bedtools, Picard, GATK, and other required programs can be found on their home websites.
+Ethan Linck wrote this tutorial and converted it to a markdown document.